jaepetto/nbjrnlctl/memory-bank/activeContext.md

 # Active Context: nb-jrnl-ctl

 ## Current Focus
-Code assessment and documentation completion.
-This represents the phase where we're analyzing the existing codebase and creating comprehensive documentation to support future development and maintenance activities.
+Documentation review and synchronization.
+Ensuring all memory-bank files and documentation accurately reflect the current state of the codebase after recent refactoring and simplification.

 ## Recent Changes
-- Project brief documentation created
-- Product context established
-- System architecture patterns documented
-- Technical context captured
-- Active context initialized
-- Fixed journal entry ID display issue in list command
-- Fixed journal entry 'kind' column population by extracting from GraphQL 'display' field
-- Improved 'kind' extraction logic to handle NetBox's specific display format with parentheses
-- Enhanced list command output formatting with colors, emojis, and improved layout
-- Added sorting functionality to display journal entries from newest to oldest
-- Completed comprehensive code assessment and documentation
-- Created detailed API documentation
-- Developed developer guide and best practices
-- Added justfile for build automation and development workflow
-- Updated justfile build commands to create statically linked binaries for better portability
-- Implemented go-pretty library for enhanced table formatting in list command output
-- Replaced manual ANSI color codes with go-pretty styling for better maintainability
-- Improved output formatting with rounded table borders and professional appearance
-- Removed unused `getColorForKind` function that was replaced with go-pretty styling
-- **Constrained table width to 80 characters for better terminal compatibility** - Table output now automatically wraps long text and fits within standard terminal widths
-- **Added horizontal line separators between all rows for improved visual separation and readability**
+Based on git history, the following significant changes have been made:
-- **Removed unused command implementations (create, read, update, delete, device) - only list command remains as it's the only implemented verb**
+- **Removed unused verb commands** - Only the list command remains as it's the only implemented verb
-- **Modified configuration loading to use environment variables only (`nbjrnlctl_base_url` and `nbjrnlctl_api_key`) instead of file-based configuration for better server deployment support**
+- **Modified configuration loading** - Now uses environment variables only (`nbjrnlctl_base_url` and `nbjrnlctl_api_key`) instead of file-based configuration
+- **Enhanced list command output** - Added width constraints and horizontal separators for better terminal compatibility
+- **Refactored list command output** - Now uses go-pretty library for enhanced formatting and maintainability
+- **Removed unused `getColorForKind` function** - Replaced with go-pretty styling
-- **Added comprehensive version tracking system with compile-time version injection**
+- **Implemented version tracking system** - With compile-time version injection
-- **Implemented version command to display detailed build metadata**
+- **Added version command** - To display detailed build metadata
-- **Updated build processes to embed version information using ldflags**
+- **Updated build processes** - To embed version information using ldflags
+- **Updated justfile** - For build automation and development workflow
+- **Constrained table width** - To 80 characters for better terminal compatibility
+- **Added horizontal line separators** - Between all rows for improved visual separation and readability

 ## Next Steps
-- Review and validate all created documentation
+- Update all documentation files to accurately reflect current implementation
+- Ensure memory-bank files are synchronized with actual codebase state
-- Identify areas for future enhancement and testing
+- Identify any remaining discrepancies between documentation and implementation
-- Establish development workflow patterns
-- Plan next feature implementations
+- Create a comprehensive review report

 ## Active Decisions
-- Using Go as the primary development language
-- Following standard Go project structure conventions
-- Implementing layered architecture with clear separation of concerns
-- Focusing on NetBox journal entry management as the core use case
-- Prioritizing CLI usability and API integration reliability
+- Simplified command structure to only include implemented functionality
+- Using environment variables exclusively for configuration
+- Focusing on a single, well-implemented command (list) rather than incomplete features
 - Maintaining comprehensive documentation as a core project value
+- Using modern Go practices and libraries (go-pretty for formatting)

 ## Key Considerations
-- Need to understand existing codebase functionality before making changes
-- Should maintain backward compatibility with NetBox API standards
-- Must ensure secure handling of API credentials
-- Should establish clear documentation patterns for future development
-- Need to consider extensibility for additional NetBox object types
+- Documentation must accurately reflect the current single-command implementation
+- Memory-bank files should describe the actual current state, not historical plans
-- Testing infrastructure needs to be established
+- All references to removed commands must be eliminated from documentation
+- Configuration documentation must reflect environment-variable-only approach
+- Version tracking documentation must be accurate and complete

 ## Learning Points
-- Project uses internal/ directory structure for private packages
-- Commands are organized by operation rather than by entity
-- Client pattern is used for API interactions
-- Configuration management utilities are centralized
-- Error handling strategies need to be consistent across layers
-- GraphQL integration provides rich data fetching capabilities
-- Comprehensive documentation is essential for project maintainability
+- Project has been significantly simplified to focus on working functionality
+- Documentation drift is a real issue that needs regular attention
+- Git history shows the evolution from ambitious plans to focused implementation
+- Clean architecture principles are still maintained despite simplification
+- Modern libraries (go-pretty) improve code quality and maintainability

 ## Current Questions
-- What areas need immediate testing infrastructure?
-- Are there any performance optimizations that should be prioritized?
+- Are all documentation references to removed commands properly eliminated?
+- Does the memory-bank accurately reflect the current single-command reality?
+- Is the configuration documentation up-to-date with environment-variable-only approach?